 All articles must have a brief abstract that states in 150 words or fewer the major points made and the principal conclusions reached.
 The abstract should not contain abbreviations or references.
 JEL classiﬁcation numbers and keywords should be provided.

-All citations mentioned in the text, tables or ﬁgures must be listed in the reference list in alphabetical order.
+• All citations mentioned in the text, tables, or ﬁgures must be listed in the reference list in the alphabetical order.
 Full (not just initials) ﬁrst name of all authors should be provided.

 Fujita, Masahisa; Paul Krugman; and Anthony J. Venables.
 2001.
 The Spatial Economy: Cities, Regions, and International Trade.
-Cambridge, Mass.: MIT Press.
+Cambridge, MA: MIT Press.

 Chapter in a book